eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-GET-including-specific-fields-and-related-entities-in-results.md

 # EE4 REST API: Including Specific Fields and Related Entities in results for GET request

-By default, when you query for a resource **all** its properties are returned on each entity.
+By default, when you query for a resource **all** of its properties are returned on each entity.
 However, you can provide the query parameter `include` and specify exactly which properties you want

 ```php
 //only return event IDs, names, and slug